fbpx

 Right to a Habitable Home

 As a landlord, you have a responsibility to maintain the safety and functionality of your rental.
-Tenants have a right to a habitable home.
+Residents have a right to a habitable home.
 This means the rental must be free from unsafe conditions, substantial pests, or other issues.
 It also includes ensuring the basic utilities (heating, plumbing, water, and sanitation systems) are in proper working condition.

 Nearly all states also require landlords to install approved smoke detectors, and most also require the installation of carbon monoxide detectors.